 - Endanger the safety of any person on the Emmanuel campus. - Result in the defacement or destruction of property owned or leased by Emmanuel.

-- Deny or infringe upon the rights or result in harassment of other students, faculty, staff, or guests of the Emmanuel community. - Disrupt or interfere (by volume, number of participants or banners, placards, leaflets or other types of written message) with College activities including but not limited to teaching, research, administration, resident students right to sleep and study, campus services, discipline, organized and/or sponsored events, and operation and maintenance of any property owned or controlled by Emmanuel. - Obstruct pedestrian movement or vehicular traffic on the campus or Emmanuel property owned or leased off campus. - Deny or obstruct use of offices or any facilities used by students, faculty, staff, or guests.
+Encampments, tents or other material or equipment placed or affixed on campus property is not permitted. - Deny or infringe upon the rights or result in harassment of other students, faculty, staff, or guests of the Emmanuel community. - Constitute a threat of force, use of force, use of intimidating tactics, incitement to violence, or unwelcome physical contact or physical proximity. - Disrupt or interfere (by noise level, the number of participants, or the activities of the participants) with College activities including but not limited to teaching, research, administration, resident students' right to sleep and study, campus services, discipline, organized and/or sponsored events, and operation and maintenance of any property owned or controlled by Emmanuel. - Obstruct pedestrian movement or vehicular traffic on the campus or Emmanuel property owned or leased off campus. - Deny or obstruct use of offices or any facilities used by students, faculty, staff, or guests. - Include the participation of any individuals who are not members of the Emmanuel community.
+Non-community members may not participate in any demonstration on Emmanuel property without advance approval from Student affairs.
+Non-community members who participate in a demonstration without approval will be subject to a No Trespass Order which may result in the individual's removal from campus property or arrest by Campus Safety Officers, or any other action deemed appropriate and/or consistent with Massachusetts General Laws Chapter 266, Section 120.

-Any violation of this policy will be considered a violation of the Student Code of Conduct and will be actionable to sanctions imposed in accordance with the judicial procedures of Emmanuel College.
-Please refer to the Student Demonstrations section below.
+Any violation of this policy will be considered a violation of the Student Code of Conduct and subject to the issuance of sanctions imposed in accordance with the Student Conduct procedures of Emmanuel College.